Tools

 rdc update

 Updates are downloaded and applied in-place.
+The CLI automatically picks the right binary for your platform (Linux, macOS, or Windows).
 The new version takes effect on the next run.

 Rollback